rcoy-v/cloud-native/README.md

 ### Oracle Cloud account

-You must active a free trial account for Oracle Cloud, or otherwise have an existing paid account.
+You must activate a free trial account for Oracle Cloud, or otherwise have an existing paid account.
 The free trial offering is valid for 30 days with a $300 credit. https://www.oracle.com/cloud/free/